olivier-nouchi/ironman/README.md

 # Introduction

 This project was born out of curiosity.
-Not any statistics can be found on the internet on IronMan and triathlons in general.
-It aims at understanding further the performance of athletes and mine insightful findings.
+No statistics can be found on the internet on IronMan and triathlons in general.
+It aims at understanding further the performance of athletes and mine insightful findings through Machine Learning models.

 # Installation